Patients will usually stay in the hospital for 1-2 weeks after their surgery.

-Bleeding from the nose or oral cavity.
+Bleeding from the oral cavity.

 Your doctor may decide put a surgical drain in your neck at the time of surgery.
 This is a tube placed to remove excess fluid to prevent it from collecting in your neck.
 The nurses will teach you how to care for the drain and how to measure the output of the drain.

 Your doctor will remove the drain once the amount coming out every day is minimal.